 Epilepsy Action has information about keeping safe when you have epilepsy

-There is also a wealth of general information about baby and child safety on the NHS Choices and mumsnet websites, as well as from midwives and health visitors.
+There is also a wealth of general information about baby and child safety on the NHS website and mumsnet websites, as well as from midwives and health visitors.
 If you are no longer having seizures, that information might be all you need.